cdmandrews/cdmandrews.github.io/4352/weekly/week-01-notes.md

-# Notes and Overview for Week 01
+# Agenda for Week 01
 [ENGL 4352, Spring 2022](../calendar.html)

 <span style="color:red;">*Important: No assignments or course documents, including the syllabus, should be considered to be in their final form until the first week of class begins.*</span>